-Sohrabuddin Shaikh encounter: Special CBI court reserves verdict
+Sohrabuddin Shaikh encounter: Special CBI court verdict on December 21

 Mumbai, Dec 7: The Special CBI court in Mumbai has reserved orders in the Sohrabuddin Shaikh and Tulsiram Prajapati encounter cases.

 Special court judge, S J Sharma began hearing final arguments on Monday.
 In all 210 witnesses were examined in the case.
 Once the final arguments were completed, orders were reserved.
 Although no date has been given, the verdict is expected to be out by the end of this year.
-Sharma is set to retire this month and hence the verdict would be delivered in December itself.
+Sharma is set to retire this month.
+The verdict will be out on December 21.

 Also Read | Sohrabuddin Shaikh encounter: IPS officer destroyed leave records says CBI